 Main services of Virtual Resource Management and Control functional element include allocation, release, upgrade of NFVI resources, maintaining a repository of NFVI hardware (compute, storage, networking) and software resources (hypervisors), managing software images, supporting VNF forwarding graphs by assigning virtual links, subnets, and ports, and collecting performance and fault monitoring data.
 Additionally, it also includes instantiation, scaling, updating, and termination of VNFs based on the monitored KPI data.
 Therefore, Virtual Resource Management and Control is also responsible for forwarding the collected monitoring data from their managed entities to the Intelligent Network Slice and Service Optimization functional element.
-The southbound interfaces of a Virtual Resource Management and Control interact with software-defined network controllers to carry out certain functions that are described before.
+The southbound interfaces of a Virtual Resource Management and Control is that are described before.